ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

 - [gamejolt]
 - [gamedev.ru] (ru)

-The initial plan was to post weekly updates to forums and database pages but as that experiment was cancelled (see the preface) I most likely will just post links to new version announces there.
+The initial plan was to post weekly updates to Patreon, forums, and catalogue pages but as that experiment was cancelled (see the preface) I most likely will just post links to new version announces there.
 Let's hope that this will motivate me to make smaller releases more often. :)